DavidGhedini/JRI-Docs/docs/components/datasources/index.rst

 Working with Data Sources
 =========================

-Data Sources can be added, edited, and removed the JRI Publisher Module via the Data Source tab, as shown below
+Data Sources can be added, edited and removed from the JRI Publisher Module via the Data Source tab, as shown below

 .. image:: _static/data-source-tab.png